aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/265-Digital Image Processing.md

 ### Why Digital Image Processing?

 * Improvement of pictorial information for human interpretation
-* Processing of image data for storage, transmission and representation for autonomous machine perception
+* Processing of image data for storage, transmission, and representation for autonomous machine perception

 Where image processing ends, fields such as image analysis and computer vision start.
 The continuum from image processing to computer vision is broken down into:

-* Low – Level:
+* Low–Level:
 Inputs and outputs are images.
 Ex: Noise Removal, Image Sharpening
-* Mid – Level:
+* Mid–Level:
 Outputs are the attributes extracted from input images.
 Ex: Object Recognition, Image Segmentation
-* High – Level:
+* High–Level:
 An ensemble of recognition of individual objects.
 Ex: Scene Understanding, Autonomous Navigation

 For more details about each step, refer to this article: https://medium.com/futframe-ai/fundamental-steps-of-digital-image-processing-d7518d6bb23c.